Multidimensional Graph Neural Networks for Wireless Communications: GNNs: Some Sets Permuted Dependently

 The graph for this problem can be established as follows.
 Both transmitters and receivers are vertices.
-The features of the transmitter vertices are ${\bf p}$, the receivers have no feature. ${\bf H}$ is the feature of the edges between transmitters and receivers.
-A 2D-GNN can be used to learn the policy from this two-set problem, where ${\bf X}_l \in \mathbb{R}^{C_l\times K\times K}$.
-In the input layer, $f_{in}(\cdot)$ is arranging $\bf H$ into the only one ``channel'' of ${\bf X}_1\in \mathbb{R}^{1\times K\times K}$ without the need of increasing the dimension.
+The features of the transmitter vertices constitute ${\bf p}$, the receivers have no feature. ${\bf H}$ is the edge-feature between transmitter and receiver vertices.
+A 2D-GNN can be used for this vertex-level task, where edge representations ${\bf X}_l \in \mathbb{R}^{C_l\times K\times K}$ are updated.
+In the input layer, $\bf H$ is arranged in the only one ``channel'' of ${\bf X}_1$ without the need of increasing the dimension.